-It is still worth getting him used to being groomed from a young age though, so that the experience can be a pleasant and bonding one when you need to carry it out.
+It is still worth getting him used to being groomed from a young age.

 Bull Terrier Temperament

-This can sometimes extend to misplaced aggression against people when provoked, or when they feel provoked.
+This can sometimes extend to misplaced aggression.
+It can be against people when provoked, or when they feel provoked.

-Bull Terriers have some incredibly endearing personality traits, which keep them highly appealing to dog lovers.
+Bull Terriers have some incredibly endearing personality traits.
+This keeps them highly appealing to dog lovers.